fungjeff/penguin_2_0/README.md

 For post-production:

-A separate program is in read/ for reading grids placed in binary/.
+A separate program is in the folder read/, which reads grids located in binary/ and performs various analyses.
 It uses the mathgl library for creating images that are stored in images/.